nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctl_srv.rst

 * Any changes to the Default CTL and Temperature Range states
 * The last known Lightness, Temperature and Delta UV level

-This information is used to reestablish the correct Light configuration when the device powers up.
+This information is used to reestablish the correct light configuration when the device powers up.

 API documentation
 ==================